What is a Low FODMAP Diet?

 The list of foods to be avoided is extensive, and includes (but is not limited to) the following:

-- Oligosaccharides (fructans and galacto-oligosaccharides): wheat, garlic, onion, beans, and lentils
+- Oligosaccharides (fructans and galacto-oligosaccharides): wheat, garlic, onion, beans, lentils, artichokes, Brussels sprouts, and soy-based products

 - Disaccharides (lactose): all milk-containing products, including cow’s milk, yogurt, and cheese

-- Monosaccharides (fructose): many fruits, honey, and high-fructose corn syrup
+- Monosaccharides (fructose): many fruits (including watermelon, mangoes, apples, and pears), honey, agave, and high-fructose corn syrup

 - Polyols (sugar alcohols): sorbitol, mannitol, mannitol, xylitol, polydextrose, and isomalt

 There are many fruits and vegetables that are not on this list that are fine to eat during the elimination period.
 These include grapes, oranges, strawberries, carrots, kale, lettuce, and squash, to name a few.
-To ensure you are getting adequate calcium, consider adding milk-substitutes such as almond and soy milk to your diet.
+To ensure you are getting adequate calcium, consider adding dairy alternatives such as almond or coconut milk or yogurt to your diet.

 How successful is the FODMAP diet?

-If you suffer from any of the digestive orders listed above, there is no harm in attempting to follow the low FODMAP diet under medical supervision to see if it alleviates your chronic symptoms.
+If you suffer from IBS, the low FODMAP diet may be a reasonable, safe treatment option.
+However, it must be initiated under medical supervision to properly evaluate its effectiveness at alleviating your chronic symptoms.
 A registered dietitian and/or a gastroenterologist skilled in the execution of the low FODMAP diet can assist you in implementing the diet while ensuring that your diet remains nutritionally balanced during the elimination period.

 See more helpful articles: